This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 - This device is comfortable to hold.
 It also offers a quieter motor.

-- There is six tips included for multiple users.
+- There are six tips included for multiple users.
 There is also an orthodontic tip offered for those with braces.

 What is an Electric Toothbrush?